Home Electrification and Appliance Rebates Program

 Has NH DOE applied for the federal funds for this program?

 YES.
-The Department filed an application with US DOE on March 26, 2024 for these funds.
-The US DOE approved the state’s application and released the first tranche of funding on August 30, 2024.
+The Department filed the first round of documentation for review with the US Department of Energy (US DOE) on March 26, 2024.
+The US DOE approved the state’s application and released the first round of funding on August 30, 2024.

 What happens next?